Trinway, Ohio

-Trinway is an unincorporated community and census-designated place in northern Cass Township, Muskingum County, Ohio, United States, in the east-central part of the state.
-The village is 52 miles east of the state capital of Columbus and near the town of Dresden.
-Trinway is a rural community of mostly residential architecture.
+Trinway is an unincorporated community and census-designated place in Cass Township, Muskingum County, Ohio, United States, in the east-central part of the state.
+As of the 2020 census, it had a population of 358.

 History

-The community was originally known as "Dresden Junction", as it was the point where the Cincinnati and Muskingum Valley Railroad met the Stuebenville and Indiana Railroad (which later became part of the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad).
+The community was originally known as "Dresden Junction", as it was the point where the Cincinnati and Muskingum Valley Railroad met the Steubenville and Indiana Railroad (which later became part of the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad).
 It was also the site of the first railroad station for the nearby village of Dresden.

-Historic structures
+Historic places

 There are several buildings of special historic interest in Trinway, including: